Thank you for reading our post, please rate this article at the end.

 Avion vs. Airstream History

-The first Avion RV was produced in 1955 and instantly proved to be a hit among campers.
-Made from high quality, sturdy material, Avion claimed that their RVs would last generations.
-The company steadily grew and opened production units in different parts of the US.
+The first Avion RV was produced in 1955 and became a hit among campers.
+Made from high-quality, sturdy material, Avion claimed that its RVs would last generations.

 All About Avion RVs